A Gay Girl in Damascus: Creation and spread

-MacMaster created the character Amina Abdallah as a fictional persona or alias; MacMaster said in an interview with National Public Radio that he could not recall when he created the character.
+MacMaster created the character Amina Abdallah as a fictional persona or alias; MacMaster said in an interview with NPR that he could not recall when he created the character.
 NPR stated that it found posts from Amina at the Yahoo! group "alternate-history" dating to February 2006.
 MacMaster said that he created the Amina character so he could more easily participate in discussions about the Middle East.
 MacMaster believed that if he used his real name, people would have presumed that he was too closely tied to the United States, but as Amina he would have more credibility.

 As Amina, MacMaster posted on various listservs and websites.
 MacMaster fleshed out the character's background, and he said that he began writing a novel based on the character.
 Eventually, he created various profiles for Amina at various social networking sites.
 Originally he used the character to discuss politics of the Middle East and science fiction.
 In the northern hemisphere fall of 2010, MacMaster moved Amina to Syria.
 MacMaster said that he was going to stop using the persona by then.
 Eyder Peralta of NPR stated "But the Arab Spring called her back."

 In February 2011, MacMaster posted as Amina on the website Lez Get Real, operated by Bill Graber, a straight man pretending to be a lesbian named Paula Brooks.
 MacMaster and Graber corresponded, and under the Amina character MacMaster flirted with the Paula character.
 Graber said that the interaction "was a major sock-puppet hoax crash into a major sock-puppet hoax."
 As Amina, MacMaster wrote pieces for Lez Get Real.